-- completed, signed and dated Employment Ontario Employer Registration form - proof of employer's eligibility and suitability for the program
+- completed, signed and dated Employment Ontario Employer Registration form; - proof of employer's eligibility and suitability for the program;

-- employer profile information including size, sector, and number and types of placements provided - information on placement incentive, if applicable, including amount of incentives and disbursement of funds in the Youth Job Connection and Youth Job Connection: Summer Job Placement/Job Match/Job Trial Agreement and the Youth Job Connection and Youth Job Connection: Summer Job Placement/Job Trial Agreement for Participant on Service Provider Payroll - documentation of any site visits or other monitoring activities, issues or incidents if any and resolutions - In case of incomplete placements, documentation of approach and steps the service provider took to resolve the issue or reasons for early termination.
+- employer profile information including size, sector, and number and types of placements provided; - information on employer incentives, if applicable, including amount of incentives and disbursement of funds in the Youth Job Connection and Youth Job Connection: Summer Job Placement/Job Match/Job Trial Agreement and the Youth Job Connection and Youth Job Connection: Summer Job Placement/Job Trial Agreement for Participant on Service Provider Payroll - documentation of any site visits or other monitoring activities, issues or incidents if any and resolutions; - In case of incomplete placements, documentation of approach and steps the service provider took to resolve the issue or reasons for early termination.

-5.7 Audit and Accountability Requirements
+5.7.
+Audit and Accountability Requirements

 Audit and accountability requirements set out the formal financial reporting and audit process.
-Service providers are required to submit financial reports as outlined in the Youth Job Connection Audit and Accountability Requirements for Recipients.
-The current requirements are posted on the EOPG website at Employment Ontario Partners' Gateway.
+Service providers are required to submit financial reports as outlined in the agreement.